beamaia/federated_system_mnist/Readme.md

 ```

 ### Execution
 To execute the system, first run one of the following scripts.
-They are responsible to create the files used by the clients and server communication via grpc.
+They are responsible to create the files used by the clients and server for the communication via grpc.

 ```sh
 # Mac or Linux